RimanaSifiso/machine-learning-master/README.md

-# Modern Machine Learning & Computer Vision Curriculum
+# Machine Learning & Computer Vision Curriculum (Self-made)

 A curated, structured collection of graduate-level **machine learning, deep learning, and computer vision** courses — drawn from world-class university lectures and open educational resources.
 This repository is organized into **phases** and **course folders**, each containing materials, summaries, and notes.